dylantodd01/dylantodd01/README.md

 - 👋 Hi, I’m @dylantodd01
 - 🌱 I’m a backend developer working at a large UK bank as part of a 12 month placement
-- 💞️ I have a working knowledge of Python, Java, Git, Postman and CA DevTest
+- 💞️ I have a working knowledge of Python, Java and Git, as well as other smaller technologies
 - 📫 How to reach me: dt608@bath.ac.uk

 <!---